-We use classic POMDP methods to evaluate $V(q_i|b, a, o)$ .
-Since we started at belief state b, took an action a and received an observation o, this defines a new belief state, which we will call b(s').
-We can then evaluate $q_i$ :
+We use classic POMDP methods to evaluate $V(q_i|b,a,o)$.
+Since we started at belief state b, took an action a and received an observation o, this defines a new belief state, which we denote b(s').
+We can evaluate q_i :